 2.9 Histopathology

 For histopathological changes, the gill and liver were promptly excised from the fish, rinsed in an isotonic saline solution, and fixed in a 10% neutral buffered formaldehyde solution (pH 7.2).
 Following fixation, tissues underwent dehydration through a series of increasingly concentrated alcoholic solutions before being embedded in paraffin wax.
 Transverse and longitudinal sections, measuring 3-5µm in thickness, were prepared with a rotary microtome (Leica, Germany) and subsequently dried on a slide warmer set at 37°C. The tissues underwent deparaffinization in xylene and were subsequently dehydrated through an ascending series of alcohol.
 Sections were stained using the standard haematoxylin and eosin (H&E) method.
 The sections were ultimately cleared in xylene and subsequently mounted in DPX mountant medium.
 Various sections of each test specimen were examined using a light microscope (Leica, Germany).
+(Is there any reference from where you have followed the protocol? if yes, give citation)

 2.10 Statistical Analysis

 Lethal concentration (LC50) was calculated on the basis of plotting a graph between percentage mortality data and varying concentrations of Monocrotophos.
 The descriptive data was given as a mean ± standard deviation (SD).
 The `t` test was applied to determine the level of significance (Fischer, 1950).
+Mention the software where you have done the statistical analysis.

 RESULTS AND DISCUSSION